Kayastha: As a class of administrators

 According to Romila Thapar, the offices that demanded formal education including that of a kayastha were generally occupied by the "Brahmins, revenue collectors, treasurers and those concerned with legal matters".

 In Buddhist association

-According to Chitrarekha Gupta, it is possible that Buddhists, in their effort to create an educated non-Brahmin class, strove to popularize the utility of education and fostered those vocations that required a knowledge of writing.
+According to Chitrarekha Gupta, it is possible that Buddhists, in their effort to create an educated non-Brahmin class, strove to popularise the utility of education and fostered those vocations that required a knowledge of writing.
 This is corroborated in Udāna, where the lekha-sippa ('craft of writing'), was regarded as the highest of all the crafts.
 It is also backed by the fact that the earliest epigraphical records mentioning lekhaka ('writer') or kayastha have been made in association with Buddhism.